-Portugal has carried out four new multiplier-methods estimates based on the 2005 data, which were then compared to previous estimates based on the 2000 data.
-The size of the population of long-term and/or regular users of opiates, cocaine and/or amphetamines was estimated to be between 4.3 and 5.0 per 1 000 inhabitants aged 15–64 (30 833 to 35 576 individuals) using an outreach team multiplier.
-A broader definition, not restricting the population to long-term and regular users, calculated using a treatment multiplier, suggested a higher rate of 6.2–7.4 cases per 1 000.
-Injecting drug users were estimated at 1.8–2.2 per 1 000 inhabitants aged 15–64 using a treatment multiplier, and 1.5–3.0 using a mortality multiplier.
-In all cases, the 2005 estimates were lower than those from 2000, however, in all cases except in the estimate of injecting drug users calculated using a mortality multiplier, the confidence intervals for the estimates in 2005 and 2000 overlapped.
+Portugal has carried out four multiplier-method estimates based on 2005 data, which were then compared to previous estimates based on 2000 data.
+The size of the population of long-term and/or regular users of opiates, cocaine and/or amphetamines was estimated to be between 4.3 and 5.0 per 1 000 inhabitants aged 15–64 (30 833 to 35 576 individuals), using an outreach team multiplier in 2005.
+A broader definition, not restricting the population to long-term and regular users, calculated using a treatment multiplier, suggested a higher rate of 6.2–7.4 cases per 1 000 aged 15–64.
+Injecting drug users were estimated at 1.8–2.2 per 1 000 inhabitants aged 15–64 using a treatment multiplier, and 1.5–3.0 per 1 000 inhabitants aged 15–64 using a mortality multiplier.
+The comparison with 2000 data indicated a decline in the estimated number of problem drug users and injecting drug users between 2000 and 2005.

-Treatment demand data in Portugal is collected through the outpatient public network via the Multidisciplinary Information System (SIM) which was launched in 2010 and enables to report complete treatment demand data from all 79 outpatient public treatment centres across Portugal.
-In 2010, a total of 5 179 clients were in treatment, while 3 120 of them were in treatment for the first time in their life.
+Treatment demand data in Portugal is collected through the outpatient public network via the Multidisciplinary Information System (SIM), which was launched in 2010.
+The SIM enables complete treatment demand data from all 78 outpatient public treatment centres across Portugal to be reported.
+In 2011 a total of 4 388 clients were in treatment, of which 2 265 were in treatment for the first time.

-In Portugal, global estimations of the prevalence of infectious diseases among drug users are not available.
-However, some data concerning clients of some treatment facilities are available, and can provide information on rates among some sub-groups of drug users: (i) those demanding treatment for the first time at the outpatient treatment public network; (ii) those submitted to a detoxification treatment in public or certified private detoxification units; or (iii) those in treatment in public or certified private therapeutic communities.
+In Portugal, global estimates of the prevalence of infectious diseases among drug users are not available.
+However, some data based on clients of some treatment facilities are available, and these can provide information on rates among some sub-groups of drug users: (i) those demanding treatment for the first time at the public network of outpatient treatment facilities; (ii) those submitted to public detoxification treatment units or certified private detoxification units; or (iii) those in treatment in public or certified private therapeutic communities.

 When interpreting these results, it should be taken into consideration that the sample of tested drug users at various services is not always representative of the group.
 It must also be mentioned that some of the treatment samples included IDUs and non-IDUs, and consequently the rates among IDUs will probably be higher than those presented.